 Benefits of Providing a Continuum of Care

-Some states and communities have implemented programs that attempt to bridge care at every stage of the detox and recovery process, as well as after a recovering addict returns home.
-For example, a person in crisis in a hospital may be immediately referred to a detox facility where he or she can go when physically stabilized.
-Then, while in detox, a place in a drug and alcohol rehab can be secured, so that the patient goes directly from detox to rehab.
+Providers like The Recovery Village have implemented programs that bridge care at every stage of the detox and recovery process, including after their client returns home.
+For example, a patient in crisis in a hospital may be immediately referred to our detox facility, where they can go when physically stabilized.
+While in detox, a place in a drug and alcohol rehab is secured, so the patient goes directly from detox to rehab.

 Before they leave rehab, our clients receive a follow-up plan for returning home, including resources they can use while transitioning to everyday life.
 The Recovery Village offers many aftercare options that carry people into lifelong recovery after their treatment, including:

 Many people are involved in helping patients return to health and productivity after they decide to treat their addiction.
 The people in recovery themselves do the hardest work of all.
 Without proper support throughout their journey, the possibility of relapse looms large.
 If you want to learn more about drug and alcohol rehab that is tailored to the whole person, we encourage you to contact us at any time.

 Proctor, Steven; Herschman, Philip.
 “The Continuing Care Model of Substance Use Treatment: What Works, and When Is ‘Enough,’ ‘Enough?’”
 Psychiatry Journal, March 27, 2014.
 Accessed October 15, 2020.

 National Institute on Drug Abuse.
 “Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).”
 January 2018.
 Accessed October 15, 2020.